aleen42/PersonalWiki/qa/cassandra.md

     - Collating Order Preserving Partitioner(ordered):
         - Token will be a byte.
         - Configurable sorting in different languages(**en_US** by default)
-- Partition strategics and Token(including Initial Token)
+- Partition strategics and Token(including Initial Token) can be set in the file **storage-conf.xml**.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>